Here are some of the biggest factors that influence your power bill.

 Change or clean your furnace filter every 2 months during heating and air conditioning seasons to improve your air quality.
 A dirty or clogged filter reduces the airflow and forces it to run longer to heat or cool your home.

-Room air conditioners and heat recovery ventilators (HRV) also have filters that should be replaced on a regular basis when in use.
+Room air conditioners and heat recovery ventilators (HRV) also have filters that should be replaced regularly when in use.
 Some filters are reusable and can simply be washed (per instructions), dried and reinstalled.

 Appliances and Devices